raelix/muscle/back-end/README.md

 }
 ```

-# post /api/users/link
+# /api/users/link *POST*
-## change facebook id by passed token or if token does not exists create new user, for unlink pass facebook_id="" empty
+### change facebook id by passed token or if token does not exists create new user, for unlink pass facebook_id="" empty
 ```javascript
 {
     "username": "raelix",